stefaniacardenas/roman-numerals/README.md

 =====================

 This is the second kata I learnt at [Makers Academy] (http://www.makersacademy.com/‎).
-It converts arabic numerals into roman numerals.
+It converts Arabic numerals into Roman numerals.

 Technologies used
 ------------------